Missing persons in Mexico: 21st century

 In March 2024, nearly 70 people were kidnapped across the La Noria region of Sinaloa; by 24 March, Mexican authorities announced having rescued 42 people.
 By 23 April, the state of Nuevo León reported 42 people had been kidnapped in the previous month, seven of whom remained unaccounted for.
 The kidnappings in both states were attributed to criminal groups.

 In March 2025, on the Izaguirre Ranch in the state of Jalisco, 200 pairs of shoes and a crematorium were discovered by a group searching for missing relatives.

+In April 2026, the United Nations Committee on Enforced Disappearances (CED) published a decision in which they stated that "enforced disappearances" were being committed in Mexico at a systematic level, although they did stress they did not find evidence of federal policy contributing to this through "deliberate action or deliberate omission".
+The Mexican government rejected the report as "biased and dismissive of the observations, analysis, and updates submitted by the Mexican Government," saying the report did not consider data after 2017 and was limited in regional scope.
+In May 2026, a report released by the Inter-American Commission on Human Rights (IACHR), summarizing a "sweeping investigation," stated that although organized crime is responsible for the "vast majority" of disappearances, "many of the disappearances committed by organized crime occur in deep collusion and coordination with state agents".
+This involvement ranged from ignoring or neglecting abductions to authorities abducting individuals without warrants and handing them off to organized crime groups.
+In some regions of the country, disappearances caused by government officials matched the rate of those caused by criminals.